 Hot Stamp Logos

 As the name implies, hot stamps are similar to the branding process for cows, only on plastic.
-Hot stamping is the less expensive of the two methods, which can be good and bad.
+Hot stamping is the least expensive of the two methods, which can be good and bad.
 Good, because it costs less.
 Bad because it’s less durable, looks and feels rough to the touch, and therefore, doesn’t look as attractive.

 Mold-In Logos

 The Cinderella to the hot stamp “ugly stepsister,” mold-ins are placed inside of the container mold before the mold is filled with plastic.
-In this process the logo becomes an integral part of the container making it more durable, smoother, more professional looking, and yes, more expensive.
+In this process, the logo becomes an integral part of the container, making it more durable, smoother, more professional-looking—and yes, more expensive.

 As with our metal roll off container paint options, plastic containers are also available in 16 stock colors, as well as custom color options at no extra charge.